usharesoft/appcenter-docs/end-user/en/source/pages/generating/image-generate.rst

 .. note:: If you want to generate a K5 image or an OpenStack image, the appliance partition should contain only 1 disk.

-.. note:: If generating CentOS 6.5/6.6 image, please consider :ref:`this note<nss-softokn-missing>`.
+.. note:: If generating CentOS 6.5/6.6 image, refer to :ref:`the following note<nss-softokn-missing>` if your OS profile includes either of the following packages: *nss-softokn* or *nss-softokn-freebl*.

 To generate a machine image:
 	1. Go to the ``Apps`` tab.